Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Option #2:

-We drop the ball down
+We lower the ball down

 Lower your hands with the ball down.